Biking down Bolivia’s Death Road – the world’s most dangerous road

 It.
 Is.
 Hard.

-Not only is this kind of road like a skating rink, but the pebbles and large rocks makes it extremely uneven as well.
 Within the first few minutes, one from the group fell off his bike, I had absolutely no control over mine what-so-ever, and this was how the rest of the trip would be like – oh, and with a 600-meter drop on the twisty dirt track, barely wide enough for one vehicle.

 Welcome to Bolivia’s Death Road.

 Now, it would be nice to brag about speeding all the way down, but that would be lying.
-To be honest, I was squeezing the brakes constantly to a point where I thought my index finger would break.
+To be honest, I was squeezing the brakes constantly to the point where I thought my index finger would break.

 Buuuut I still went fast enough to have my heart racing.

 We stopped often, and there were absolutely stunning views of the countryside.
-Along the road we saw numerous small waterfalls rain down from the cliff sides, tumbling stones on the road, and unpaved roads mostly without guard rails.
+Along the road, we saw numerous small waterfalls rain down from the cliff sides, tumbling stones on the road, and unpaved roads mostly without guard rails.

 It took us six hours to cycle the entire route during which I endured low temperatures at the start, followed by rain, and finally blinding sunshine and tropical humidity.
-Biking down Bolivia’s Death Road was without doubt the most fun, thrill-giving adventure I’ve been on for long.
-It earns a place right next to swimming with whale sharks and volcano boarding!

-Having just returned from the Inca Trail, and whole body still in aching pain, I also got confirmed that adrenaline-instant-rush-fun is much more my kind of adventure – plus, I now have a T-shirt to prove that I survived the world’s most dangerous road.
+Having just returned from the Inca Trail, and my whole body still in aching pain, I also got confirmed that adrenaline-instant-rush-fun is much more my kind of adventure – plus, I now have a T-shirt to prove that I survived the world’s most dangerous road.

-One of the perks of touring with Gravity was going to La Senda Verde; a sanctuary for trafficked animals.
-At this small jungle pit, we had some food and walked around the area for a while.
-We then began the drive back up to La Paz, which was probably a more nerve-wrecking experience than the trip down, as you have no control over your own destiny.
-For 120 minutes and 1,800 seconds, my life was in the hands of a speeding, nonchalant-looking young Bolivian driver.
+We then began the drive back up to La Paz, which was probably a more nerve-wracking experience than the trip down, as you have no control over your own destiny.

 - Sunglasses.
 They’ll keep the wind out of your face too.

-- Sun block.
-Biking down Bolivia’s Death Road takes 6 hours in the sun, so you need sun block.
+- Sunblock.
+Biking down Bolivia’s Death Road takes 6 hours in the sun, so you need sunblock.
 Period.

 - Dress like an onion.
-You’ll pass through chilly, humid and rainy weather, so dress in layers.
+You’ll pass through chilly, humid, and rainy weather, so dress in layers.
 I wore base layers, and they worked like a charm!

 - Rain jacket.
 Most likely it will rain so come prepared.